Apsinga: History

 The archaeological remains at Apsinga suggest it to be an important settlement of the Early and Late Satavahana period and medieval period.
 Ter and Paithan flourished during the Satavahana period as a major Indo-Roman trade center in the Deccan and played a major role in the Satavahana economic activities.
 In ancient times this area was a part of Dakshinapath.
 Archaeological sources suggest that when Ter was gaining importance during the Satavahana period, within 40 km radius smaller settlements started to develop gradually and contributed to the flourishing of the Indo-Roman trade.

 Apsinga appears to be one of the smaller Satavahana settlements supporting bigger settlements like Ter.
 According to the villagers ‘till recent times cotton was traded via Wadgaon (Siddheswar), an ancient Stupa site, situated 8 km northeast of Apsinga towards Ter’.
 Also, black soil in and around the site is most suitable for growing cotton.
 The evidence of conch shell debitage and a large amount of shell bangle pieces suggests that the raw material was being imported to the site for shell working.
 Including the brick structure of the area, the site seems to have covered an area of 3 hectares.
 The number of bricks coming from the site suggests that the site had a lot of structural activities.

 The discovery of the ancient stone pathway of Limghat to cross the Balaghat ranges gives us some important clues for understanding possible southern trade routes.
 A good amount of Early historical and Late historical or Early medieval pottery was collected from the cultivated surface of the mound.

 The village Apsinga has great historical background.
 In the past the Marathwada region was a part of Hyderabad state under the Nizam domain.
 Now Apsinga is completed in its four circles Kamtha, Katri, Dipak Nagar and Apsinga itself.
 In this areas the important things are great historical place Apsinga-wes (आपसिंगा वेस), Hutatma smarak, Shree Ram Mandir, Jahagirdar wada, Hutatma Shridhar Vartak samadhisthal and Awliya Dargah.
 The people celebrate various festivals like Dipawali, Dussehra, Ganeshotsav, Navratri etc.

 Economy

-The main crops in the region are Soyabean, Onion, Grape, Jawar & other vegetables.
+The main crops in the region are Soyabean, Onion, Grape, Jawar and other vegetables.

 Majority of the population is dependent on agriculture and wage labouring.
 Around 80% of the village population has farming as there major source of livelihood.
 The rest of the 20% of the population is engaged either in laboring or move to Osmanabad or Tuljapur for non-farm activities like dairy, honey collection, and almost all women of the village work in the fields.